Spring Classes

 When/where

-In the winter, we will have a mathematical information class, a mathematical thinking class, a transition to proofs class on transitioning to proofs in number theory, a class between the transition and advanced classes on fundamentals of higher mathematics focusing on linear and abstract algebra, and an advanced class on infinite series.
+In the spring, we will have a mathematical information class, a mathematical thinking class, a transition to proofs class on transitioning to proofs in analysis, a class between the transition and advanced classes on fundamentals of higher mathematics focusing on point-set topology, and an advanced class on p-adic analysis.
 Classes will be held in hybrid in-person (in Palo Alto)/online format, so students from around the world are welcome to apply.

 Here are the dates and times for winter classes, all in Pacific time: